AAFC-BICoE/auchenorrhyncha-ortholog-baitset/README.md

 This bait set was made possible by the significant contributions from the following scientists:

+- Dr. Christopher H. Dietrich (Illinois Natural History Survey, University of Illinois) and
+- Dr. Yanghui Cao (Illinois Natural History Survey, University of Illinois & Key Laboratory of Plant Protection Resources and Pest Management of the Ministry of Education, Northwest A&F University)
-- Christopher H. Dietrich and Yanghui Cao for providing aligned orthologs from the 2017 baitset
+  - for providing aligned orthologs from the 2017 baitset
-- Dr. Joel Kits for the phylogenetic expertise to reduce the bait set size while preserving effectiveness
+- Dr. Joel Kits (Agriculture & Agri-Food Canada) for the phylogenetic expertise to reduce the bait set size while preserving effectiveness
 - Dr. Jeremy Dettman, Julie Chapados, Robin Richter, Wayne McCormick (Agriculture & Agri-Food Canada) for the extensive validation and implementing of the bait set.

 ### Design Methodology